-In one organization, the risk management (RM) team offered hands-on risk management training sessions that were integrated with risk assessment sessions.
-Throughout those sessions, the RM team asked questions and captured the business area's perspective on risks.
+In one organization, a team offered hands-on risk management training sessions that were integrated with risk assessment sessions.
+Throughout those sessions, the team asked questions and captured the business area's perspective on risks.
 This process included challenging the different business areas, especially when responses focused on funding limitations.
-The RM team acknowledged that funding was a challenge the team treated funding as a potential root cause, rather than as a critical risk, in order to steer the conversation in a more focused direction.
+The team acknowledged that funding was a challenge - the team treated funding as a potential root cause, rather than as a critical risk, in order to steer the conversation in a more focused direction.

-The RM team also worked to build social capital and trust by helping the business areas with their issues and challenges going above and beyond risk management.
-The RM team completed some of the work and put some business areas in touch with others that could assist, which helped to forge strong relationships.
-RM is often more about relationship management than about a prescriptive science.
+The team also worked to build social capital and trust by helping the business areas with their issues and challenges going above and beyond risk management.
+The team completed some of the work and put some business areas in touch with others that could assist, which helped to forge strong relationships.
+Risk management is often more about relationship management than about a prescriptive science.